COMP4651-24fall/project-group-20/README.md

 [![Review Assignment Due Date](https://classroom.github.com/assets/deadline-readme-button-22041afd0340ce965d47ae6ef1cefeee28c7c493a6346c4f15d667ab976d596c.svg)](https://classroom.github.com/a/jzfQvm5J)
 # Project Description
-This project focuses on creating a secure and cost-effective platform for AI-powered image processing.
-By dynamically splitting workloads between local devices and cloud computing, the system optimizes resource usage, enhances privacy, and reduces cloud costs.
-Lightweight tasks run locally, while resource-intensive computations are offloaded to the cloud.
-The hybrid model ensures that sensitive data remains secure, as the original photo is never exposed, and delivers efficient, adaptive AI processing for diverse environments.
+This project aims to demonstrate a secure and cost-effective platform for AI-powered applications, using image classification as a proof of concept.
+By intelligently distributing workloads between local devices and cloud computing, the system optimizes resource utilization while enhancing privacy and minimizing cloud expenses.
+Lightweight tasks are processed locally, while more demanding computations are handled in the cloud.
+This hybrid approach ensures that sensitive data remains protected, as original data is never uploaded.
+The platform is not limited to image processing; it can be applied to any machine learning model requiring high privacy and cost efficiency, making it versatile for diverse applications.

 # Setup Instructions
 1. Install the required dependencies: